alvesjnr/alvesjnr.github.io/content/the-nature-of-code-01.md

     AttributeError: 'vector.Vector' object has no attribute '_vector'

-The reason is: as _vector is declared as cdef, it does not works as an ordinary python object.
+The reason is: as *_vector* is declared as *cdef*, it does not works as an ordinary python object.
 In fact, to access it we have to explicitly indicate to Cython compiler that my Vector object is indeed of type Vector.
 We can do it in two different ways: casting our *left* and *right* variables to Vector:

     def __add__(left, right):
         (<Vector>left)._aux_vector =  nvector_copy((<Vector>left)._vector)